wallarm/product-documentation/docs/latest/installation/kubernetes/sidecar-proxy/customization.md

-# Customizing Wallarm Sidecar proxy
+# Customizing Wallarm Sidecar Proxy

 This article instructs you on safe and effective customization of the [Wallarm Kubernetes Sidecar proxy solution](deployment.md) providing examples for some common customization use cases.